qitta/libhugin/docs/user_manual/manual.rst

     Genre       : ['Drama', 'Kinder-/Familienfilm']

-As you can see, there seems to be another movie, well a shortmovie with the same title and release date which was delivered by the ofdb movie provider.
-To minimalize this problem while updatating a existing database with libhugin, you may want to search by imdbid which should give you exact results.
+As you can see, there seems to be another movie, well a short movie with the same title and release date which was delivered by the ofdbmovie provider.
+To minimize this problem while updating a existing database with libhugin, you may want to search by imdbid which should give you exact results.

 Searching for movie *Drive (2011)* by imdbid *tt0780504*, taken from above search output.
-This time we use the language flag set to neatherlands, to get the metadata in this language.
+This time we use the language flag set to Netherlands, to get the metadata in this language.
 Currently only tmdbmovie provider is able to deliver multilanguage results.